By Caitlyn Buchanan, 7th August 2018

 Company Share Capital

 Upon incorporation, most Irish companies will need to specify the Authorised Share Capital.
 However, Irish limited companies have the option of an uncapped feature which leaves the company in a favourable position should there be changes to the Share Structure in the future.

 Shareholders can be directors, individuals or corporate entities.
 Before you incorporate you will need to specify who the company’s shareholders are and the number of shares assigned to each.
 In Ireland, if the issued share capital is over €1000 it should be paid into your corporate bank account before it is used toward the business.
 If the issued share capital is under €1000, the amount can be held in cash.

 How to incorporate an Irish limited company

 Starting a business in Ireland is a very straight-forward process when you use a licenced formation agent.
 Company Bureau can draft the company documents for you to sign and file everything with the CRO.
 Due to our close proximity and long-standing relationship with the CRO we can set up a limited liability company in Ireland in just 2-3 working days.
 We will then provide you with a full incorporation package including a certificate of incorporation, company seal, member’s certificates, and constitution (memorandum and articles of association).
 Click here to complete the application form and Order a Company Online.

-If you would like more information on any of the subjects covered in this article, please don’t hesitate to contact the experts at Company Bureau but completing our contact form or call the office on 01 6461625.
+If you would like more information on any of the subjects covered in this article, please don’t hesitate to contact the experts at Company Bureau by completing our contact form or alternatively, phone our offices directly on 01 6461625.